The Bankrate promise

 Also, try making a shopping list before you go out to buy stuff.
 You can tailor the shopping list to ensure you get everything you need and stick within your budget.
 It might stop your eyes from wandering to other wants and serve as a reminder to not overspend.

 3. Letting debt accumulate

-As of September 2022, the average American carries $96,371 in debt, according to data from Experian.
+The average American household carries about $101,915 in debt, according to Debt.org.
 It’s become a norm for consumers to amass large amounts of debt and then bear the burden of attempting to pay it off slowly over time.